-- Through Bass Connections, faculty can receive seed funding to advance their research through project teams and course development grants.
-Some of the Bass Connections summer programs function as research seed grants for faculty, depending on the nature of a particular project.
+- Through Bass Connections, faculty can receive seed funding to advance their research through year-long project teams and summer projects, such as those in Data+.

 - Intellectual Community Planning Grants support groups of faculty to begin or test a new collaboration around a shared interest.

 - Duke Support for Interdisciplinary Graduate Networks (D-SIGN) fosters intellectual communities among graduate students from different disciplines.

 In addition to these central opportunities, seed grant programs run by the university-wide institutes and initiatives distribute more than $1 million per year to support innovative collaborations among Duke faculty.
 These include: